-5 Restaurants And Bars To Check Out At The Raffles Hotel Singapore, Including Long Bar And La Dame De Pic
+7 Restaurants and Bars to Check Out at Raffles Hotel Singapore, Including Long Bar and La Dame De Pic

-The long wait is almost over as the Raffles Hotel Singapore is set to officially open on August 1, after a massive two-year renovation.
+Raffles Hotel Singapore officially re-opened its in 2019 after a massive two-year renovation.
 While the conserved building’s shell has been kept intact, including its stark white colour, much has changed within the expansive hotel in terms of shopping and dining experiences.

-Popular London joint Burger & Lobster, which opened its first outlet in Jewel, is expanding its reach with a bigger branch at the hotel by the last quarter of the year.
+Popular London joint Burger & Lobster, which opened its first outlet in Jewel, has expanded its reach with a bigger branch at the hotel.
 Its main draw?
-Accessible location, a more elegant vibe fitting of the hotel’s reputation and an expanded menu comprising of exclusive dishes (to be announced soon) and signatures.
+Accessible location, a more elegant vibe fitting of the hotel’s reputation and an expanded menu comprising of exclusive dishes and signatures.

 The iconic Writers Bar has now expanded into a full-fledged watering hole, offering bespoke cocktails, while the Raffles Courtyard is the best alfresco spot to park yourself if you need to while away an afternoon with potent cocktails and small bites.